wamp-proto/wamp-proto/rfc/text/advanced/rpc_progressive_call_invocations.md

 - The *Dealer* did not announce the progressive call invocations feature during the `HELLO` handshake.

-Otherwise, in cases where the *Caller* sends a `CALL` message with `progress := true` but the *Callee* does not support progressive call invocations or call cancelling, the call MUST be treated as an *application error* with the *Dealer* responding to the *Caller* with the `wamp.error.feature_not_supported` error message.
+Otherwise, in cases where the *Caller* sends a `CALL` message with `progress := true` but the *Callee* does not support progressive call invocations or call canceling, the call MUST be treated as an *application error* with the *Dealer* responding to the *Caller* with the `wamp.error.feature_not_supported` error message.

 **Message Flow**